tencurse/neocities-v2/src/writing.md

 # ~{% if tag != 'home' %}{{ '/' | concat: dir }}{% endif %}{% if tag == 'home' %}{{ ' ' | concat: title }}{% endif %}

-## Fanfiction, a.k.a.
-I may be cringe but I am free
+> _I may be cringe, but I am free_ —a wise dude

-This is an archive of my transformative fanworks.
+This is an archive of my transformative fanworks, a.k.a., fanfiction.

 I am in the process of uploading everything on this site.
 If you'd like to see all my works, please go to [my AO3 account](https://archiveofourown.org/users/symmetra/works).
 (Link warning: Explicit content ahead.)

+{% assign ficLength = collections.fics | size %}
+{% if ficLength == 0 %}

+**Nothing to see here!
+Check back later. :^)**

+{% else %}

 Content warnings and degrees of sexual content are labeled as such, following [AO3’s system](https://archiveofourown.org/help/symbols-key.html). **Read at your own discretion.**

 Works are sorted by most recently published.

+{% endif %}

 </section>